Joolnl/rxjs_transformer/readme.md

 these wrapper versions send metadata to the devtools extension and return the normal behavior herafter.

+## Build
+- mention to use this package with the file directive in the package.json because it is not published yet
+- mention to create a 'logs' directory in the dist folder because it is not created during build
+- execute `npm run build` to build
+- for now create a `logs` folder in `dist`

 //todo@:switch order of ng add and install transformer
 ## Installation
 1. navigate into angular project